manuelpagliuca/pain-recognition-ml/README.md

 ![facial_distances](gifs/switch.gif)

 ## Ideas for future extensions
-- Calculate the gradient only at the time when the pain stimulus is activated and not over the entire window.
+- Calculate the gradient only when the pain stimulus is activated and not over the entire window.
 - ...